Can nonlinear parametric oscillators solve random Ising models?

 \textit{\underline{Introduction}.} Solving large-scale optimization problems has been a quest of uttermost importance during the last decades.
 In addition to physics, optimization problems are central in several fields of modern science such as finance~\cite{gilli2011numerical}, life science~\cite{zhanglifecience}, biophysics and bioinformatics~\cite{naturecombinatorial}, and artificial intelligence~\cite{ohzechiarticifialintellingence}.
 Many of these problems belong to the non-deterministic polynomial (NP-hard) complexity class~\cite{karpcomputercomputation}: The computational time required to reach the optimal solution scales exponentially with the size of the problem, making the search for the exact solution often unfeasible using conventional computers, even for problems of realistic sizes.

 A viable route to tackle some NP-hard problems is offered by the possibility of mapping them onto classical Ising models~\cite{10.3389/fphy.2014.00005}.
-Solving the original NP-hard problem translates into finding the ground-state (GS) configuration of the corresponding Ising Hamiltonian, which is also a NP-hard task~\cite{Barahona_1982}.
-A number of heuristic algorithms have been developed aiming at efficiently finding at least approximate solutions for the Ising model.
+Solving the original NP-hard problem translates into finding the ground-state (GS) configuration of the corresponding Ising Hamiltonian, which is also an NP-hard task~\cite{Barahona_1982}.
+A number of heuristic algorithms have been developed for efficiently finding solutions for the Ising model, at least approximately.
 Notable examples include the Metropolis algorithm~\cite{metropolis1953}, simulated annealing~\cite{kirkpatrick1983}, and quantum annealing~\cite{PhysRevE.58.5355,Santoro2006,boixo2014}.
-In the last years, networks of coupled parametric oscillators (POs) have emerged as a novel promising heuristic Ising solver~\cite{PhysRevA.88.063853,marandi2014cim,takata2016cubic,nphoton.2016.68,Inagaki603,1805.05217}.
-This platform, called parametric-oscillator coherent Ising machine (PO-CIM), simulates the dynamics of coupled artificial Ising spins to efficiently find the ground state of the corresponding Ising model, specified by the coupling matrix of the network.
+In the last years, networks of coupled parametric oscillators (POs) have emerged as a novel promising heuristic Ising solver~\cite{PhysRevA.88.063853,marandi2014cim,takata2016cubic,nphoton.2016.68,hamerlyfristratedchain2016,PhysRevA.96.043850,Wang2017,Inagaki603,1805.05217,PhysRevLett.122.213902,10.1007/978-3-030-19311-9_19,Pierangeli:20}.
+This platform, called parametric-oscillator coherent Ising machine (PO-CIM), simulates the dynamics of coupled artificial Ising spins to efficiently find the GS of the corresponding Ising model, specified by the coupling matrix of the network.

 In a PO-CIM, below the oscillation threshold, the POs are in a squeezed vacuum state~\cite{PhysRevA.29.408,PhysRevA.30.1386,JOSAB.4.001465, Lvovsky_2015}.
-Above threshold, the POs undergo a series of pitchfork bifourcations~\cite{strogatz2007nonlinear}: For a given coupling matrix defining the \emph{graph} of the system, mode competition selects the most efficient mode of the network, i.e., the mode that minimizes the overall loss/gain ratio.
+Above threshold, the POs undergo a series of pitchfork \revtwo{bifurcations}~\cite{strogatz2007nonlinear}: For a given coupling matrix defining the \emph{graph} of the system, mode competition selects the most efficient mode of the network, i.e., the mode that minimizes the overall loss/gain ratio.
 In this mode, each oscillator has a binary phase~\cite{landau1982mechanics,strogatz2007nonlinear}.
-The assumption behind the working principle of PO-CIMs is that the most efficient mode, in terms of phases, is given by the ground-state configuration of the corresponding Ising model~\cite{PhysRevA.88.063853,marandi2014cim,takata2016cubic,nphoton.2016.68,Inagaki603,1805.05217}.
+The working assumption of PO-CIMs is that the most efficient mode, in terms of phases, is given by the GS configuration of the corresponding Ising model~\cite{PhysRevA.88.063853,marandi2014cim,takata2016cubic,nphoton.2016.68,Inagaki603,1805.05217}.